NYC Career Centers Blog | Tutorials, Resources, Tips & Tricks

 • Real-world application of skills boosts confidence and retention of knowledge.

-What are the Key Features and Functions of Web Design?
+What Are the Key Features and Functions of Web Design?

 Web design encompasses a broad range of features and functions essential for creating effective and engaging websites.
 Recognizing these elements can help learners appreciate the holistic nature of the discipline.
 Key aspects include: